Network token created

 The method used for provisioning the network token.

-Possible values: push, manual.
+Possible values: push, manual, cof, unknown.

 A list of risk indicators triggered at the time of provisioning the network token.